 Priority axis <3A.6.1 type="S" input="S"> Flood and landslides risk prevention and

 management

-<2A.6.2 type="S" maxlength="2000" input="M">
+24.6.2 time [[5]]

 In the framework of the projects under this priority axis measures with regard to the preparation of the necessary project documentation, including development/update of feasibility studies, financial and economic analysis, cost-benefit analysis, preparation of public procurement documentation for the actions included in the projects, etc. will be financed under the priority axes.